x00tex/hackTheBox/Boxes/linux/Retired/schooled/README.md

 *And also, we can use cookie editor but knowing multiple solutions for a problem could be useful in some situation.*

-First setup scope limitied to `schooled.htb` host so brup only granted only scoped host request.
+First setup scope limited to `schooled.htb` host so brup only granted only scoped host request.

 ![](screenshots/burp-set-scope.png)